-In order to gain admission to the Victorian Bar readers' course applicants must first sit and pass an exam.
+In order to gain admission to the Victorian Bar readers' course applicants must first sit and pass an entrance exam.
 The minimum pass mark is 75%.

 Twice a year the Bar conducts a general information session about the exam.
 At this session the chief examiner gives an overview of the structure of the next exam including making available the updated reading guide.

 The most recent Exam Information Session was held on Monday 11 February 2019.
 A video recording of this session is available below.